-- · Amounts that exceed the allowed amount
+- Amounts that exceed the allowed amount

 - Charges for excluded services

 - Copays

+- The value of manufacturer assistance coupons for certain drugs

-• The coinsurance required in the Prescription Drugs benefit on the Summary of Your Costs
+- The coinsurance required in the Prescription Drugs benefit on the Summary of Your Costs

 OUT-OF-POCKET MAXIMUM

 The out-of-pocket maximum is the most you or your family will pay each plan year for deductible, coinsurance, and copay amounts (if any) for covered services received from network providers before this plan begins to pay 100%.
 Your out-of-pocket maximum amount for this plan is shown on the Summary of Your Costs.